jeneeshc/DocuMind/README.md

-# DocuMind: Broken the Document Intelligence Trilemma
+# DocuMind: Breaking the Document Intelligence Trilemma

 **A Generalizable Hybrid AI Framework for Multi-Model Document Processing**